-Steelers quarterback Ben Roethlisbergerwas named AFC Offensive Player of the Week for his Week 10 performance, it was announced today.
+Steelers quarterback Ben Roethlisberger was named AFC Offensive Player of the Week for his performance versus the Baltimore Ravens in Week 9, the NFL announced today.

 After being honored for the same award for his historical performance in Week 8 against the Colts, Roethlisberger completed 25-of-37 passes for 340 yards with six touchdowns and zero interceptions versus the Ravens.